hpcaitech/ColossalAI/applications/ColossalEval/README.md

       primaryClass={cs.CL}
 }

+@misc{xu2023cvalues,
+      title={CValues: Measuring the Values of Chinese Large Language Models from Safety to Responsibility}, author={Guohai Xu and Jiayi Liu and Ming Yan and Haotian Xu and Jinghui Si and Zhuoran Zhou and Peng Yi and Xing Gao and Jitao Sang and Rong Zhang and Ji Zhang and Chao Peng and Fei Huang and Jingren Zhou}, year={2023},
+      eprint={2307.09705},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
+}

 @inproceedings{Zhang2023EvaluatingTP,
   title={Evaluating the Performance of Large Language Models on GAOKAO Benchmark}, author={Xiaotian Zhang and Chunyang Li and Yi Zong and Zhengyu Ying and Liang He and Xipeng Qiu},